Are Low Frequency Sounds More Safe for Hearing?

 Low frequency noises when presented at high intensity and longer duration can become as damaging as the high frequency noises.

-High frequency sounds are easier for our ears to detect, which is why they often seem louder than low frequency sounds.
-However, low frequency noises can still cause hearing damage, even if it doesn’t seem as intense.
+High frequency (high pitched) sounds are easier for our ears to detect, which is why they often seem louder than low frequency sounds.
+However, low pitched noises can still cause hearing damage, even if it doesn’t seem as intense.

 In other words, just because we perceive low frequency sounds less easily doesn’t mean they still can’t damage our hearing over time and/or at a high intensity.

-Most interestingly, and often less discussed, is how low frequency noise on prolonged exposure damages both high and low frequency regions of the inner ear.
+Most interestingly, and often less discussed, is how prolonged exposure of low frequency noise damages both high and low frequency regions of the inner ear.

 Watch Hearing Health Foundation’s latest PSAs on our YouTube Keep Listening playlist.